WordPress knowledge base plugin is the perfect way to provide online documentation for your customers.

 It automatically lists your knowledge base articles in an interactive table layout.
 The table gives your customers more ways to find the information they need, compared to typical knowledge base plugins.

 Behind the scenes, you can either use normal WordPress posts for your knowledge base articles.
 Or you can create a dedicated custom post type for your articles (my recommendation).
-Adding a WordPress knowledge base article is as easy as creating a new blog post.
+Adding a WordPress knowledge base article is as easy as creating a new blog post – no technical knowhow required!

 Why is Posts Table Pro so great for online documentation?